JamieBali/Shogi/README.md

 ## Goals of this Project

 Recreate my shogi computer so it now works correctly, efficiently, and poses at least a moderate challenge.
-The system should be able to think at least 4 moves ahead, make moves in less than 2 seconds, and be able to beat a novice shogi player.
+The system should be able to think at least 4 moves ahead, make moves in less than 1 second, and be able to beat a novice shogi player.
 Code should be written in C# (as was with the original).